untitled-llc/untitled-docs/docs/esquire-overview.md

   - **Salesforce Architecture** - documents the organization of Salesforce
   - **Avrick Movers** - documents the SFTP process and maintence of files from Avrick

-  While the above will explain each segment in more detail, the diagram below displays a complete overview of all current Esquire processes.
+  While the above will explain each initiative in more detail, the diagram below displays a complete overview of all current Esquire processes.

   ![ESQ Timing Updated 2021-01-14](https://user-images.githubusercontent.com/51334006/106657586-35e3ea80-656a-11eb-9047-162fc2da6ad5.png)